thegricean/overinformativeness/README.md

 - adjectives have typical ordering preferences (Pechmann 1989 and references therein): eg in English size before color, but violations are OK when there's contrastive stress on the color adjective or when color is particularly salient.
 Different languages, different preferences, which might give some insight into incrementality vs other explanations by looking at how people operate within the bounds of grammer (or are willing to violate rules)

-### Reasons for overspecifying

-- addresee-oriented processes (like Davies & Katsos): ease of referent identification. evidence for this from studies that show that listeners find it easier to identify a traget referent when the speaker's description is overspecified (Deutsch 1976, Nadig & Sedivy 2002, Paraboni et al 2006, Engelhardt et al 2006, Arts et al 2011, Davies & Katsos 2009)

-- spaeker-oriented processes: sometimes a target referent is contrasted with a previously mentioned one despite it no longer being visually present (Levelt 1989)

-- BUT: overspecification can also be detrimental for listeners (Engelhardt et al 2010, Sedivy et al 1999)

-- Pechmann 1989 brings up information theory: redundant information helps is good because it can help compensate for partial loss of information.
-He then immediately dismisses this by saying that the redundant information isn't truly redundant because it's not distinguishing and at best can reduce the size of the domain. --> but when in dire straits, that may be a good start!!

 ## General points/questions